 \subsection{Geometry of the normal form}

-It will be useful to have a geometric interpretation of the Pfaff-Darboux Theorem.
+It will be useful to have a geometric interpretation of the Pfaff--Darboux theorem.
 Now, in the representation~\eqref{eq: PfaffDarboux_normalform}, the functions~$u^i$ have independent differentials, i.e., $\d u^1\w\cdots\w\d u^k$ does not vanish on~$U$.
 Consequently, the simultaneous level sets of the functions~$u^i$ define a foliation~$\cL$ of~$U\subset M$ by $\omega$-Legendrian submanifolds, i.e., an $\omega$-Legendrian foliation.